 A successful vinyl control setup hinges on good signal quality.
 Many factors can affect signal quality, but the most important one is ensuring the volume level of your timecode signal is moderate.
 A signal that is too loud or too quiet will cause adverse performance, often characterized by a loss of position data causing absolute mode to behave like relative mode.

-Mixxx represents the quality of the timecode signal as a circular graphic coming from the vinyl control audio itself.
-The graphs correspond to your active input devices Deck 1 - Deck 4 .
+Mixxx represents your timecode signal quality as a circular representation of the vinyl control audio signal itself.
+The two graphs correspond to your Deck 1 and Deck 2 input devices.

 If your vinyl signal is working, you should see a round, green circle drawn with two lines.
 This vinyl “doughnut” should be as circular as possible, and the lines should be clear with a minimum amount of fuzz.